Reforming the building regulatory system and building and construction sector

 Building Code updates

-The Building Code is updated bi-annually, in June and November.
+The Building Code is reviewed on a 3-yearly cycle, with the next update due in 2028.
 Public consultation will open prior to these dates.

 Have your say